solinor/react-native-ci/readme.md

 react-native-ci init
 ```

 Provide the required information when prompted.
-Optionally you can define config file, which includes
+Optionally you can give input as command line parameters
-default values to the questions.
+or define config file.
 This is useful when you test command multiple times and don't want
 to have to input all the values manually each time.
 Especially useful when developing and testing
 react-native-ci itself!

+### Command-line options:

+`--ci` - will initialize CI integration

+`--android` will initialize Android integration

+`--ios` will initialize iOS integartion.

+If none are provided, defaults to running all the ingerations.

+You can also provide all the values that are configurable in the config file as command line arguments.
+So `--appleDevAccount dev@company.com` to set your Apple dev account for example.

-Example config file: (react-native-ci.config.js)
+### Example config file: (react-native-ci.config.js)

 ```
 module.exports = {